kaursim000/ReadMeGenerator/README.md

 ## Description:
- I created a read me generator that allows user to download a template to create read me's faster.
+I created a template so users can easily create a ReadMe file for their projects.

 ## Installation:
- Copy my code from git hub and install inquirer in javascript
+ Copy code down from my github and install inquirer through npm

 ## Usage:
- type node index.js into your terminal window inside VS code
+ Run node index.js in the terminal window

 ## Contributions:
 undefined

 ## Test Instructions:
- run node index.js to test
+test using node index.js

 ## Questions:
 If you have questions you can go to my github this is my username kaursim000